aliqsyed/scaffolder/readme.md

 You need to create and run a migration for a table.
 This is a mandatory step since the scoffolds for items listed above are based on the table structure.

 Let's say you have created a table called `posts`.
-You can create scaffolds various scaffolds as follows:
+You can create various classes/files as follows:

 ```bash
 $ php artisan scaffolder:controller posts